 Kansas deputy and suspect fatally shot during arrest

-WICHITA, Kan. – A Kansas sheriff's deputy and a suspect were killed after a fight broke out as the suspect was being arrested in a rural area of Wichita, authorities say.
+WICHITA, Kan. – A 12-year veteran of a Kansas sheriff's office and a suspected vehicle thief were fatally shot when a fight broke out during the suspect's arrest in a rural area of Wichita, authorities said.

 Sedgwick County Sheriff Jeff Easter said Deputy Robert Kunze was shot Sunday afternoon after receiving a call about a black truck that had been stolen.
+He said the 41-year-old Kunze was "an exceptional deputy."

 When Kunze arrived at the scene about 20 miles (32 kilometers) west of downtown Wichita, he found the hood open on the black vehicle.
-Easter says Kunze patted down the suspect's waistband and found a 40-caliber handgun.
-The gun was placed away from the two of them, but a fight ensued when Kunze tried to handcuff the suspect, The Wichita Eagle r eports.
+Kunze patted down the suspect's waistband and found a 40-caliber handgun.
+The gun was placed away from the two of them, but a fight ensued when Kunze tried to handcuff the suspect, Easter said at a news conference Sunday.

-Easter says Kunze's service weapon was discharged, but investigators don't know if the suspect's handgun was fired too.
+Easter said Kunze's service weapon was discharged, but investigators don't know how many shots were fired or if the suspect's handgun was fired too.
 Kunze was able to use the emergency button on his portable radio to summon help.
 Another deputy arrived about a minute later, and two witnesses hiding nearby said shots had been fired.
 The deputy found Kunze and the suspect on the ground.
-A 40-caliber handgun was found next to the suspect, whose name hasn't been released.
+A 40-caliber handgun was found next to the suspect, whose name and age has yet to be determined.

 Kunze had been shot once in his upper torso above his ballistic vest, Easter said.
 The suspect was shot in his upper torso and waist.
 Kunze died at a hospital, while the suspect was pronounced dead at the scene.